 Mulching the patch

-We have been working hard to get the patch mulched to control grass and weeds is an ongoing battle.
-You can see one of our helpers making use of a sawdust pile while we were taking a break.
+Keeping the patch mulched to control grass and weeds is an ongoing battle.
+You can see a vintage picture of one of our helpers making use of a sawdust pile while we were taking a break.
 That helper is now in college.